yugabyte/yugabyte-db/docs/content/latest/architecture/transactions/single-row-transactions.md

 tablet's Raft log and replicates it, as described in the Raft protocol.
 Before this no-op entry is replicated, we consider the tablet unavailable for reading up-to-date values and accepting read-modify-write operations.
-This is because the new tablet leader needs to be able to guarantee that all previous Raft-committed entries are applied to RocksDB and other persisent and in-memory data structures, and it is only possible after we know that all entries in the new leader's log are committed.
+This is because the new tablet leader needs to be able to guarantee that all previous Raft-committed entries are applied to RocksDB and other persistent and in-memory data structures, and it is only possible after we know that all entries in the new leader's log are committed.